danielecook/TIL-Tool/README.md

 ### `push`

 Use `til push` to add TILs, commit, and to your remote repo.
+The `README.md` is regenerated prior to any files being pushed.

 #### Adding a remote